SDRAST/Data_Reduction/docs/_sources/index.rst.txt

 Note
 ====
 These packages are in a very preliminary state and need lots of work.
-Some code is obsolete or buggy from not having been maintained a long time.
-Some modules cannot be processed by `automodapi` right now.
-Functions should not be imported from other modules; rather the modules should be imported and the extended function name used, *e.g.* `argmax()`.
+Some code is obsolete or buggy from not having been used and therefore not maintained a long time.

 .. automodapi:: Data_Reduction
 .. automodapi:: Data_Reduction.DSN